 Regardless, the facts demonstrate that DUI and DWI offenders (even those committing their first offense) are more likely to repeat that offense and eventually develop a problem with drugs and alcohol.
 Eventually, many will need treatment.
 The fact remains that DUI’s and DWI’s are pretty good predictors of future substance abuse issues and addiction.

 If you or someone you know is in need of help because of drug and/or alcohol abuse, please give us a call.
 Maryland Addiction Recovery Center offers the most comprehensive addiction treatment in the Baltimore, Baltimore County and entire Maryland and Washington, D.C. area.
 If we aren’t the best for for you or your loved one, we will take the necessary time to work with you to find a treatment center, rehab or provider that best fits your needs.
-Please give us a call at (410) 773-0500 or email our team at email@example.com.
-For more information on all of our drug addiction and alcohol addiction services and recovery resources, please visit our web site at www.marylandaddictionrecovery.com.
+Please give us a call at (410) 773-0500 or email our team at Contact us today.
+For more information on all of our drug addiction and alcohol addiction services and recovery resources, please visit our web site at www.www.marylandaddictionrecovery.com.